Dasoren/TSDNS/README.md

 # TSDNS for Node.JS and Redis #
 ___
-This is a remake of the teamspeak TSDNS server app that teamspeak provides with there server code.
+This is a remake of the teamspeak TSDNS server app that teamspeak provides with the server code.
 The reason this was made is for http://tsdns.link a TSDNS provider.
 This is a fully working node.js app that connects to a redis database to load and server TSDNS records to TS3 users.

 ###Note: This server code could update at anytime and if you modify it, it may brake.
 The API and Redis database values will not be messed with.
 ___